Enrichment Programs

 The After-School Enrichment Program (ASEP) is intended to enhance your child’s experience at The Post Oak School.

 Each semester we offer a variety of after-school classes that are consistent with the interests and developmental needs of the children.
 Classes have included chess, fencing, coding, tennis skills, cooking, sewing, hula hoop fitness, soccer, and more.
-Most ASEP classes are led by Post Oak faculty and some are led by qualified outside professionals.
+ASEP classes are led either by Post Oak faculty or by qualified outside professionals.

 Registration is available just before the fall and spring semesters begin through My BackPack.
 Current families, please visit the Parent Portal to learn more about ASEP.